Dallas Cowboys News: Aldon Smith Feeling ‘Great’ Ahead Of Return To NFL

 The Dallas Cowboys have faith in Smith and his ability, but they are also protecting themselves.
 His one-year deal is worth up to $4 million, and that includes $2 million in possible incentives.
 The one thing is that there is not a single cent of guaranteed money built into it.

-Aldon Smith turns 31-years-old in September, and he was one of the best overall players coming out of college in 2011.
-He proved to be worth that first-round selection of the 49ers on the field, but his problems away from football caused his career to twist.
-Now, Smith hopes he can prove his doubters wrong when he puts on a Cowboys’ uniform in 2020.
+Smith turns 31 years old in September, and he was one of the best overall players coming out of college in 2011, as well as someone who proved worthy of a first-round selection.
+With his life seemingly back on track, he hopes he can prove his doubters wrong when he puts on a Cowboys’ uniform in 2020.